algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

-As none of the team members are part of a marketing role or had any marketing experience, this section won't be really enhanced. \
+As none of the team members are part of a marketing role or have any marketing experience, this section won't be really enhanced. \
-However, the application could be downloaded via a QRcode on a basic poster or sign, that could be displayed at the entrance of the building and at both sides of the related departments.
+However, the application could be downloaded via a QR code on a basic poster or sign, which could be displayed at the entrance of the building and at both sides of the related departments.

-The team also rely on Intermarché's staff and marketing team to promote the application the best they could.
+The team also relies on Intermarché's staff and marketing team to promote the application the best they can.

 ---